MaastrichtU-IDS/into-the-graph/README.md

 * `search_query`: the SPARQL query used when doing a search (allow to define SPARQL query using custom search indexes)

-  * The SPARQL query should return `?searchUri` and `?searchLabel` as results of the search
+  * The SPARQL query should return `?foundUri` and `?foundLabel` as results of the search
   * Use `$TEXT_TO_SEARCH` to define the emplacement for the search text in the query
   * e.g. query using [GraphDB full-text search](http://graphdb.ontotext.com/documentation/free/full-text-search.html):